 Interpreting the Figure: Culture and Context

 The figure continues to provide artists with a critical point of inspiration to express the human experience and reflect current world conditions.
 In this drawing course students learn the fundamentals of accurately portraying the human form by focusing on the underlying skeletal structure.
 Through a series of assignments, students work from observation and investigation to address anatomy and meaning.
-Then students are challenged to move outside of the conventional and cliché understanding of the skeleton, to explore other cultural and historical interpretations and psychology such as rebirth, communication and transformation.
+Then students are challenged to move outside of the conventional and cliché understanding of the skeleton, to explore other cultural and historical interpretations of rebirth, communication and transformation.
 Students develop a series of expressive drawings that position, layer and abstract the form to create work that is rich with personal meaning and unique viewpoints.
-Note: Students in the class are required to purchase a half-scale skeletal form along with drawing supplies.
+Students are required to purchase a half-scale skeletal form along with drawing supplies.
 Full supply list provided upon registration.